sopra-fs23-group-39/sopra-server/contributions.md

 Yannick Salzmann

-I will add a new game mode for blitz games. https://github.com/sopra-fs23-group-39/sopra-server/issues/92
+I will add a new game format for blitz games. https://github.com/sopra-fs23-group-39/sopra-server/issues/92

 This consists of:

-1. setting up the back end: creating new global variables for the game mode, including a new ranking system that suits the game mode as well as adjusted points. https://github.com/sopra-fs23-group-39/sopra-server/issues/94, https://github.com/sopra-fs23-group-39/sopra-server/issues/93
+1. setting up the back end: creating new game format specific global variables to each player.
+Adding new methods to determine how many points player receive by playing the game format.
+There is a seperate ranking for this game format.  https://github.com/sopra-fs23-group-39/sopra-server/issues/94

 2. Display the new content/settings in the corresponding screens in the front end (profile, game_selection, game)